Here is our list of the best executive retreat ideas.

 Organizing this talent show event is straightforward.
 After picking a date and getting everything needed ready, ranging from blankets to picnic foods, you can start the show.
 Each executive takes turns to show off talents like dancing, singing, juggling, or beatboxing.

 Pro tip: After the games, you can give the winners a gift.
-Vacuum insulated bottles and mini wines boxes make great executive retreat gift ideas.
+Vacuum-insulated bottles and mini wine boxes make great executive retreat gift ideas.

 Learn more about hosting your own employee picnic.

 For remote teams, you can plan a virtual talent show as well.